How to Spend a Day in Paris

 1. START AT NOTRE DAME

-What better spot to start your one day in Paris than at Notre Dame, one of the most recognizable structures in the city?
+What better spot to start your one day in Paris than Notre Dame, one of the most recognizable structures in the city?

-Despite Notre Dame currently being closed, you can still admire its main façade with the huge rose window which is a dedication to Our Lady of Paris.
+Despite Notre Dame currently being closed, you can still admire its main façade with the huge rose window, which is a dedication to Our Lady of Paris.
 The 28 sculptures below Notre Dame represent the kings of Judah and Israel, the ancestors of Christ, and just like the real King, they lost their heads during the French Revolution!

 2. EXPLORE ILE DE LA CITÉ (AND VISIT THE SAINTE CHAPELLE)

-Your last stop is to the Conciergerie, built as a medieval palace, but most famous as the prison and last home of Queen Marie Antoinette during the French Revolution.
+Your last stop is to the Conciergerie, built as a medieval palace but most famous as the prison and last home of Queen Marie Antoinette during the French Revolution.

 3. WALK ALONG THE SEINE TO THE LOUVRE AND THE TUILERIES GARDEN

-The Panthéon is a church-turned-temple dedicated to “Les Grands Hommes”.
-These eminent personalities who shaped France’s national identity are interred in the crypt and a permanent exhibition gives details about their lives and works.
-If you decide to visit the Panthéon (ticket costs 11.50€) you will also see Foucault’s pendulum with which Léon Foucault demonstrated the Earth’s rotation.
+The Panthéon is a church-turned-temple dedicated to “France’s Grands Hommes.”
+These eminent personalities who shaped France’s national identity are interred in the crypt, and a permanent exhibition gives details about their lives and works.
+If you decide to visit the Panthéon (paid entrance), you will also see Foucault’s Pendulum, with which Léon Foucault demonstrated the Earth’s rotation.

-The Pantheon sits inside the beautiful Place du Panthéon, and while you’re there, be sure to take a few moments to admire the piazza itself, the Church Saint Étienne du Mont and the view over the Luxembourg Gardens from rue Soufflot.
+The Pantheon sits inside the beautiful Place du Panthéon, and while you’re there, be sure to take a few moments to admire the square itself, the Church Saint Étienne du Mont and the view over the Luxembourg Gardens from rue Soufflot.